Mali i Krujës

 Mali i Krujës is a mountain in central Albania, situated within the municipal boundaries of Krujë, overlooking the city.
-It forms part of the Krujë–Dajt mountain chain and rises to an elevation of 1422 m above sea level, spanning an area of approximately 1408 ha.
+It forms part of the Krujë–Dajti mountain chain and rises to an elevation of 1150 m above sea level, spanning over an area of approximately 1408 ha.

 Geology

 Mali i Krujës stands out prominently in the surrounding landscape, resembling a natural fortress with sweeping views, particularly toward the Adriatic Sea.
 It is primarily composed of Late Cretaceous and Eocene limestone, while its lower slopes are largely covered by Oligocene flysch.
 Morphologically, the mountain represents a folded linear structure, with an overturned western flank intersected by tectonic faults.

 To the northwest, the terrain gradually transitions into a gentler karst landscape, extending toward the towns of Laç and Milot.
 The southeastern face descends abruptly above the Zeza Gorge, which separates the mountain from Mali i Gamtit and Mali i Brarit.
 At riverbed level, the gorge measures approximately 4 meters wide, narrowing to just 1.5 meters in some sections.
 The surrounding cliffs rise between 700 and 800 meters, with steep inclines ranging from 50° to 70°, forming dramatic vertical escarpments.